 One of several Duke Ellington classics in the Phish repertoire is the swing era masterpiece, “Caravan.”
 Written and most often played as an instrumental, lyrics were added later, making “Caravan” a standard for both jazz combos and vocalists such as Ella Fitzgerald.
 At its best, “Caravan” can be a potent interplay of exotic rhythms and textures (Money Jungle’s version with Ellington, Max Roach, and Charlie Mingus is excellent).
 At its worst, it can sound like the background music for a television game show.

 Played most often from 1990 through 1994, Phish’s instrumental rendition is respectable if not inspired.
-Given its jazz origins, it shouldn't be surprising that "Caravan" often makes appearances when Phish is joined by the Giant Country Horns or Cosmic Country Horns (7/20/91 and 12/2/94 are representative examples).
-Other special versions include 5/7/93 Bangor, ME (with a “Manteca” tease); 4/23/94 in Atlanta when Phish was joined by Merl Saunders on keyboards; and on its last Phish performance to date, 12/29/96 in Philadelphia.
+Given its jazz origins, it shouldn't be surprising that "Caravan" often made appearances when Phish was joined by the Giant Country Horns or Cosmic Country Horns (see 7/20/91 or 12/2/94).
+Other special versions include 5/7/93 Bangor (with a “Manteca” tease); 4/23/94 in Atlanta when Phish was joined by Merl Saunders on keyboards; and on its last Phish performance to date, 12/29/96 in Philadelphia.
 The latter performance belies the oft-stated claim that Phish can’t play jazz in large auditoriums.